Shopify/javascript/08 - String.md

 - [8.1](#8.1) <a name="8.1"></a> Use single quotes for strings.
 Using double quotes is acceptable only to avoid escaping contained single quotes.

   > Why?
-We don't want to argue about this.
+We don’t want to argue about this.
 Like, ever.
 Please use single quotes!

   ESLint rule: [`quotes`](http://eslint.org/docs/rules/quotes.html)